-The Vice President of Instruction and the academic Deans may waive pre and corequisites.
-Normally, a waiver will be recommended by the appropriate Department Chair and approved by the Dean who will keep the Vice Presidents of Instruction and Student Development informed of all waivers.
+The Vice President for Instructional Services and the academic Deans may waive pre and corequisites.
+Normally, a waiver will be recommended by the appropriate lead instructors and approved by the Department Chair, Dean, and the Vice President for Instructional Services.